NALTP/Rules/README.md

       - (iii) Captains with a team in more than one league will still receive a single vote towards the final results.
     - (e) The remaining seats will be filled by a vote of the NALTP Community.
       - (i) The NALTP Community is defined as:
-        - (1) Players, Non-Playing Captains, and General Managers from the previous season of NALTP and
+        - (1) Players, Non-Playing Captains and General Managers from the previous season of NALTP and
         - (2) Players signed up for the current season’s draft at the time of ballot posting whose last season of play was within the last 5 seasons of NALTP.
       - (ii) The Vote will use a Single Transferable Vote (STV) with partial ranked ballots (voters rank as many candidates as they would like).
       - (iii) The winners of the IRV will fill the second, third, and fourth seats.